 Common accessory buildings include sheds and detached garages.
 Accessory buildings 120 square feet (10 feet by 12 feet) and over require a building permit.
-Download a residential building permit packet (PDF) online, or contact the Building Division at 641-754-5737.
+Download a residential building permit packet (PDF) online, or contact the Planner 641-754-5756.

 For detailed information concerning a building permit, contact the Building Department.
 Generally a permit will be required to erect, construct, enlarge, alter, repair, move, or convert any building or structure in the City.
-Download a permit packet for a single-family or two-family residential building (PDF), or download a building permit packet for a multi-family or commercial building (PDF).
+Download a building permit packet (PDF).

-Marshalltown has eight commercial districts and two industrial districts:
+Marshalltown has three commercial districts and a industrial district: